How To Create A Montana Corporation

 What is a Montana Assumed Business Name?

 An assumed business name, also called a DBA or Trade Name, is an alternative name for your Corporation.
 Registering for a DBA means your business can operate under a different name without having to create a new business entity.
 You can register your DBA by filing a Registration of Assumed Business Name form with the Montana Secretary of State and pay the filing fee.
 We can do this for you!
-Just add our Trade Name Service inside your client account, and we’ll register your DBA for $125 plus state fees.
+Just add our Trade Name (DBA) service at checkout, and we’ll register your DBA for $125 plus state fees.

 What If I Don’t File My Annual Report?